unraid/docs/docs/legacy/FAQ/Understanding_SMART_Reports.md

         of the discussion.
   - The temperature attributes 190 and 194 are exceptions to the scaling.
-They are either temperatures or forms of the temperature, and they don\'t scale (their WORST value may look like it scales though).
+They are either temperatures or forms of the temperature, and they don't scale (their WORST value may look like it scales though).
   - The error rate attributes 1 and 7 are also exceptions, although of a different kind.
 Raw read and seek errors are a natural part of normal operation, so even in a brand new and perfect drive, there is a factory-determined optimal rate of read and seek errors.
-They are nothing to worry about, they\'re the natural result of temperature expansion and other things, and they are used to help the drive constantly recalibrate itself.
+They are nothing to worry about, they're the natural result of temperature expansion and other things, and they are used to help the drive constantly recalibrate itself.
 But because these error rates are non-zero, you essentially cannot